World Federation of Neurology: World Brain Day

 The concept of World Brain Day was born over a corridor conversation between Tissa Wijeratne, Mohommad Wasay and Vladimir Hachinski in 2010.
 It was formerly endorsed at the next Council of Delegates meeting with unanimous voting.

 WFN birthday, 22 July was selected as the Day of Brain, World Brain Day.
-Tissa Wijeratne and Prof David Dodick, Co-Chair of the World Brain during 2023.
+Tissa Wijeratne and David W. Dodick, Co-Chair of the World Brain 2023-2026.

 WFN Speciality Groups

 Van Bogaert and the leadership of the WFN realised the importance of creating groups of international leaders in various fields of neurology.
 These groups were called Problem Commissions.

 During the first years of its existence, the WFN economy of the WFN had been based upon generous support from the NINDB, a part of the U.S. National Institutes of Health (NIH).
 From 1965, it was clear that no further funding for WFN activities would come from the US Government sources.

 At a meeting of the WFN Executive Committee (later re-named the Council of Delegates), past and present officers of the WFN with Chairmen and Secretaries of the Problem Commissions met in Geneva in July 1966.
 The Problem Commissions were re-named "Research Groups" and organised in the new Research Committee.
 The Secretaries of these Research Groups would now form the Research Committee.

 The hope was that each Research Group should bring money to the organisation.
 A few did, but many Research Groups were unable to support WFN financially.
 John Walton's idea was that some Problem Commissions – now Research Groups – might develop into international societies that could become corporate members of the Research Committee with the payment of an annual subscription that might improve the economy of the organisation.
 This proved to be a great step forward.
 But it took several years until it worked.
 In the meantime, the economic situation remained critical.

 By 1969, the income of the Research Committee was only sufficient to support the secretarial and administrative expenses of the Committee.
 No grants were available to the Research Groups to support their activities.

 By 2010 the groups were known as "Applied Research Groups" and in 2019 renamed to Specialty Groups.